microsoft/vscode-java-test/CONTRIBUTING.md

 3. Install the node dependencies: `npm install`
 4. Build the Java modules: `npm run build-plugin`
 5. Build the test report resources: `npm run build-resources`
+6. Open the directory `vscode-java-test` in VS Code
-6. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
+7. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
-7. Open a Java file and wait until 👍 shows in the right-bottom of the status bar
+8. Open a Java file and wait until 👍 shows in the right-bottom of the status bar
-    > Note: Step 6 & 7 are only required if you want to debug the code in Java Test Plugin.
-Sometimes, if you find the code navigation is not working in the Java code, please reload your VS Code.
+    > Note: Sometimes, if you find the code navigation is not working in the Java code, please reload your VS Code.

 ### Debugging

-1. Open the base directory of Java Test Runner in VS Code
-2. Hit `F5` to launch the extension in debug mode
+1. Hit `F5` (or run Launch Extension in the debug viewlet) to launch the extension in debug mode
     > This will open a new VS Code window as a debug session.
 Open a Java project folder and let the extension be activated, then you can debug it.
-3. If you want to debug the Java Test Plugin, simply launch with the [launch configuration](https://github.com/microsoft/vscode-java-test/blob/master/.vscode/launch.json) named `Debug Test Runner Java Plugin (Attach)`.
+2. If you want to debug the Java Test Plugin, run [Debug Test Runner Java Plugin (Attach)](https://github.com/microsoft/vscode-java-test/blob/master/.vscode/launch.json) in the debug viewlet.

 > Note: If the Java code is changed by you, please run `npm run build-plugin` before you start debugging.